lwhitelock/ITGlue-Hudu-Migration/README.md

 **The original blog post may still be relevant in some cases but is mostly outdated.** See [this link instead](https://mspbook.mspgeek.org/books/hudu-scripts-in-progress/page/itglue-to-hudu-migration) or [this other link here](https://demort.hosteddocs.io/shared_article/7BKhGktLGN1FEDSVEkh1bLpF)

-## Note- This is the Hudu Technologies Fork of an amazing open-source project

-The original project was started by Luke Whitelock and often being maintained by Mendy Green and community contributors.
-This fork is tested for and intended to be used with the very newest Hudu versions.
-It includes some features that may not (yet) be present in the main repo, [here](https://github.com/lwhitelock/ITGlue-Hudu-Migration).
-It also includes a more rigid minimum Hudu version requirement.

-At present, this fork works very well with 2.37.1 and is also being tested against some beta builds.

 # Known Issues
  - Password Relations to Articles and SSL Certificates are not currently included